FlowVella: History

 FlowVella launched as 'Flowboard' on April 18, 2013 after being built for almost a year.
 FlowVella was incubated out of Treemo Labs, which had years of experience building native apps for iPhone, iPad and Android devices.
 FlowVella is an iPad app and Mac app where users create, view, publish and share interactive presentations.
 Presentations are viewable on flowvella.com through a web-based viewer on any device or through the FlowVella native iPad app or Mac app.

 On December 18, 2014, Flowboard rebranded as FlowVella after a trademark dispute.

 Presentation format

 FlowVella is an interactive presentation format where instead of single directional slides, presentations are made up of linkable screens with embeddable media and content objects.
 While 'Flows' can be exported to PDF, they all have a web address and are meant to be viewed via a web browser or the FlowVella native applications.

 Revenue model

 FlowVella uses the freemium model for its presentation apps.
 Free users can make 4 public presentations with limited number of screens/slides, but most features are available to try out the software.
-In 2016, FlowVella introduced a second paid plan called PRO which includes team sharing, tracking and newly introduced 'Kiosk Mode' that launched in March of 2017.
+In 2016, FlowVella introduced a second paid plan called PRO which includes team sharing, tracking and newly introduced 'Kiosk Mode' that launched in March 2017.